$0 Arizona IEP Meeting Prep Checklist

 What if the district is suggesting I take the ESA instead of fixing the IEP?

 This is a red flag.
-If a district or charter school suggests the ESA as an alternative to addressing IEP compliance failures, document the conversation in writing and file a State Complaint with ADE Exceptional Student Services.
-The district's obligation under IDEA is to provide FAPE — not to redirect you to a program that eliminates their obligation.
-The suggestion itself may constitute a procedural violation.
+If a district or charter school suggests the ESA as an alternative to addressing IEP compliance failures, document the conversation in writing and consider a State Complaint with ADE Exceptional Student Services if the suggestion is being used instead of meeting the district's IDEA obligations.
+The district's obligation under IDEA is to provide FAPE — not to substitute an ESA for that obligation.

 Can I use the ESA for therapy services instead of private school tuition?